Rahul1582/Titanic-Dataset-Classification/README.md

 # Titanic-Dataset-Classification

-We are here Classifying whether a person had survived or not in the Titanic disaster using all the Classification Algorithms.
+We are here Classifying whether a person was survived or not in the Titanic disaster using all the Classification Algorithms.

 ## Technologies Used